kgyokov/finger_tree/README.md

 Tried using them, however I was not able to get them to work.
 One possible reason is the use of dynamically created *Funs* and the way the paremeterized modules implementation adds an extra argument to each function in a module.

-Maybe Elixir's protocols could solve this problem (they seem to be similar in purpose as Haskell's type classes).
+Maybe Elixir's protocols could solve this problem (they seem to be similar in purpose as Haskell's type classes). **Elixir metaprogramming** appears to be the most promising solution.